james201010/appd_aws_observability_lab_jrs/README.md

 # appd_aws_modernization_lab

-Artifacts for AppDynamics AWS Cloud Migration lab.
+Artifacts for AppDynamics AWS Cloud Modernization lab.

 After creating your Cloud9 instance and configuring it by following all the steps included in these web pages: